Thanks for visiting! You can use the menu bar above to navigate through my site...

 Within a week from receiving your $20 deposit, you will receive the first rough draft of your design.

 If you have ordered a package with a full color program cover, you will get that draft first.
 After the cover is complete, I will create the coordinating t-shirt design and cd/dvd labels if part of that package.
-Once you approve the draft, it will be another week to finalize the design, create the t-shirt design and/or cd/dvd labels and format them for print.
+Once you approve the draft, it will be another week to finalize the design, create the t-shirt design and/or other options and format them for print.
 You will then receive the final proofs with watermark.
 If you approve, then you will need to send me the balance due.
 Once I receive that payment, I will email you the files without the watermark and in the proper format for your printing needs.
 (If you need the design faster than two weeks, I may be able to help, just let me know!)

 What if I don't like the design you send me?